 “People of Asian descent, including Chinese Americans, are not more likely to get COVID-19 than any other American.
 Help stop fear by letting people know that being of Asian descent does not increase the chance of getting or spreading COVID-19.”

 I also think it’s important for me to note that I acknowledge that some Asian and Asian Americans are can be racist, but that doesn’t mean that they can’t be victims of racism as well.

 They’re not mutually exclusive and I can call out my people when they act out of line and support them when they are on the receiving end.

-The matter of the fact is that viruses don’t discriminate against people of certain racial or economic backgrounds.
+Viruses don’t discriminate against people of certain racial or economic backgrounds.
 But it’s clear that people do.

-Systemic racism is dangerous especially in this political climate.
+Systemic racism is dangerous, especially in this political climate.

 Let’s Fight The Virus And Xenophobia

 This strain of coronavirus might be new but anti-Asian sentiment worldwide isn’t.
 And just so you’re aware, attempts to avoid Asian people will NOT reduce your risk of getting COVID-19.

 The virus presents an equal opportunity for ALL!